AlexeyMatveev686/api/markdown_files/Debugging.md

 # Debugging

-To debug ONLYOFFICE Builder scripts, follow the instructions below.
+To debug ONLYOFFICE Builder scripts, folow the instructions below.

 ## Executing from a browser (for plugins and macros)